faizan102418/Centralized-Student-Information-system/docs/DEVLOG.md

   `database.py`, `auth.py`, seed data) — this is a real, multi-file change that deserves full focus, not a Sunday half-session.
 - And will resume our work from here tomorrow
+- Also have to work on research side of this project
+- Need to learn what we learned so far